Seven-Limit Just Intonation

 [P1, Sbm3, Sbd5, Sbm7] # [1/1, 7/6, 7/5, 7/4]

 It's easy to see the triads that we get by knocking off the last interval of these.
-And a nice thing about seventh chords is that if we were to remove the first interval and rebase the chord on the third, we'd get that same set of triads.
+And a nice thing about diatonic seventh chords is that if we were to remove the first interval and rebase the chord on the third, we'd get that same set of triads.
 Let's write them out.

 [1/1, 5/4, 3/2]